 However, this option will only work if you have a fridge with an external thermostat.

-Even though it’s possible, putting a fridge in an uninsulated garage may not be the best option, depending on the climate in your area.
+While you can put a refrigerator in your garage, putting one in an uninsulated garage may not be the best option.
+This depends heavily on the climate in your area.

 Because refrigerators and freezers work harder when it’s hot, you could spend a lot more on your electricity bill than you bargained for.